prabugithub/personal-coach/README.md

 My dream project comes to true!
 Also i am trying to use it for one person to improve his potentials.

 Test the git diff.

+# git fetch

+git fetching is fetching all commit and reference download from reference branch, it won't merge with current branch.